haydenbleasel/ultracite/README.md

 3. Add the new deps: `yarn add -D @beskar-labs/harmony eslint prettier stylelint typescript jest cypress`
 4. Upgrade your `.vscode/settings.json` file (see above).
 5. Ensure your `tsconfig.json` includes your new ESLint config and that `strictNullChecks` is enabled.

-Also, as of writing this README, you need to be on the pre-release version of the ESLint extension for VSCode.